Current State of the Internet in the U.S. 2025

 With so many people working remotely, the need for quality WiFi service has never been more essential.
 Sadly, WiFi can be hit or miss.
 One moment your signal is powerful and consistent, and the next, it drops to a single bar just because you moved a few steps in a particular direction.

 Thankfully, there are several methods you can utilize to improve your WiFi connection at home.
-Keep reading to explore the ten best solutions available to get the most out of your internet connection.
+Keep reading to explore the ten best solutions available to get the most out of your internet provider.

 Maybe it’s not your WiFi that’s slow?